 about UH | key personnel

 United Hospice is very proud of our staff.
 We appreciate the dedication and commitment to excellence they show every day.
 With our offices in Goshen and New City, our Joe Raso Residence, and home care providers, we have a growing team of experts ready to assist our patients and their families.
-Many of our staff have advanced degrees specializing in caring for patients at the end of their lives.
+Many of our key personnel have advanced degrees specializing in caring for patients at the end of their lives.

 Allow us to introduce ourselves!